Bipartisan bill would cap insulin prices in Tennessee

 “The cost continues to rise to the tune of $300-600 a month, depending on the type of prescription that you have.
 Ladies and gentlemen that’s wrong.”

 His bill, co-sponsored by Rep. Jason Hodges, would cap the price of a 30-day supply to no more than $100 for the uninsured.
-That price would be less for those have insurance, The Tennessean reported.
+That price would be less for those who have insurance, The Tennessean reported.

 Similar bills have been proposed by other state legislators including Senator Katrina Robinson from Memphis.
 Her bill would also require the government to investigate insulin pricing practices and make recommendations to prevent overcharging.